Kevinr99089/Extended.Builder/install.md

 > **The signatures are different from ReVanced Manager.
 You must uninstalling the application patched by RV Manager for use these releases (export your settings before uninstalling it).**
 #

+> This installation method was inspired by a friend, [Support his efforts](https://github.com/peternmuller/revanced-builder).

-Go to [Optainium Releases](https://github.com/ImranR98/Obtainium/releases/latest) page, scroll down and select the application corresponding to your processor architecture (for my exemple, arm64-v8a):
+Go to [Obtainium Releases](https://github.com/ImranR98/Obtainium/releases/latest) page, scroll down and select the application corresponding to your processor architecture (for my exemple, arm64-v8a):

 <img src=".github/Installation/20.png">